RhyG/arena-game/README.md

 -ensure accessible to educators

 ### Description
--Purpose
+* Purpose
--Functionality
+* Functionality
--Instructions for use
+* Instructions for use
--Screenshots
+ *Screenshots

 ### Details of design and planning process inlcuding
--Evidence of app idea brainstorming sessions
+* Evidence of app idea brainstorming sessions
--app User/Workflow diagram
+* app User/Workflow diagram
--Project plan and timeline
+* Project plan and timeline
--Screenshots of Trello board
+ *Screenshots of Trello board